MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Where-Object.md

   `Get-Process | Where-Object {$_.PriorityClass -eq "Normal"}`

-  All Windows PowerShell comparison operators are valid in the script block format.
+  All PowerShell comparison operators are valid in the script block format.
   For more information about comparison operators, see [about_Comparison_Operators](./About/about_Comparison_Operators.md).

 - **Comparison statement**.